pcp11/link-lizard/README.md

-# Link Lizard - An open-source URL shortening tool
+# Link Lizard - An open-source URL shortening tool (demo project)

 Visit [Link Lizard](https://lzrd.herokuapp.com/) hosted on Heroku.

+### This website was build with the following tools

+Python (Django) for backend, Bootstrap for frontend, Heroku for deployment

 ---